sjbennett123/vindalebynight/content/background/Blackthorne’s Guide to Surviving Vindale.md

 Avian wildlife around Vindale is mainly condensed to vultures,crows, and ravens.
 This is the result of many generations of predator creatures and selection of the ruling families of Vindale.
 Killing these avian creatures is not only a bad omen, it is illegal, and a curse might befall you and your family.

 Bats are a symbol of protection and a watchful eye in Vindale.
 Though the Bats of Sanguine Reaping are servants of the House of Feral Howls, they are not typically hostile unless provoked or commanded to attack by the Courts.
 The more aggressive of the servants are the Wolves of the Feral Hunt.
 They typically are on missions from the Courts and do not like to be interfered with, also keep in mind you are dealing with a wolf.
 Finally, the most terrifying of the 3 are the Gargoyles of Nights Stone, they are the true protectors of Vindale.
 The Vindale Watch does a good job at patrolling but the Nights Stone watchers can get to places and move unnaturally where humans cannot, their resilience in battle is impressive.
-We have no proof of it but they seem to be a creation of the House of Sanguinus Nocturna, seems like a move they would make.
+We have no proof of it but they seem to be a creation of the House of Sanguinus Nocturna.

 As for the rest of the town of Vindale, the Universities of Vindale are impressive.
 The town prides itself on a highly educated society.
 The people understand the situation they are in and they aren’t naive to who really runs the area, but seem content with it.